Trauma, Grief & Loss Resource

 “Bereavement” often refers to the process of recovering from the death of a loved one, but any type of loss—divorce, broken relationships, life transitions, or other major changes—can trigger a grief reaction.
 Grief can affect your emotions, body, and social connections, bringing a wide range of feelings such as fear, anger, and deep sadness.

 Everyone experiences grief differently.
 Some losses may allow you to continue your daily routines, while others may feel overwhelming and make it difficult to function.
-Whatever your personal experience, faith-based grief recovery support can help you process emotions, gain clarity, and move toward emotional wellness.
+Whatever your personal experience, faith-based grief recovery support can help you process emotions, gain clarity, and move toward mental and emotional wellness.

 Common Grief Symptoms